sapkotapradip/Inbred_NIR_Prediction_Pub/README.md

 Step 5: Fit multi- trait phenomic model using DA and PH from parents to compare predictability

+Step 2: done perfectly; may revise when got time later Step 3: Fit the model write a code for MP heterosis, high-parent heterosis,

 # Daniel and Noah inputs

 GCA from CS and other locations